 Chip Neville, MFA - Artist/Musician

-While active in the local music and arts community, Chip has most recently been working as a college instructor.
-He specializes in animation, digital audio, video production, visual theory, and new media.
-He currently is fulltime faculty for the Art Institute of Tampa, and adjuncts at St. Petersburg College.
-He also instructed in various capacities on the faculties of the International Academy of Design and Technology (Tampa), University of South Florida, and the University of Tampa.
+While active in the local music and arts community, Chip Neville has most recently been working as a college instructor.
+He specializes in graphic design, animation, digital audio, video production, and visual theory.
+He is currently teaching digital audio and graphic design at the St. Petersburg College Seminole campus.
+Previously he worked for the Art Institute of Tampa, and instructed in various capacities on the faculties of the International Academy of Design and Technology (Tampa), University of South Florida, and the University of Tampa.